George Orwell’s 6 rules for writing were too absolute. Here’s a more flexible version

 For a man who rallied against authoritarianism in 1984 and Animal Farm, Orwell’s prescription for clear writing is oddly totalitarian.
 The absolutism of the six rules is striking, especially the prohibition on the use of established metaphors (they can actually be quite melodic to read) and the passive voice.
 Arguably, both aren’t as grievous a threat to good writing as wordiness, vagueness and pomposity.

-The strict application of these rules would not only be extremely difficult, they’d make writing a rules-based, joyless affair.
+The strict application of these rules would not only be extremely difficult, but they’d also make writing a rules-based, joyless affair.
 Like any creative pursuit, writing isn’t something that benefits from being shackled by prescription.

 Here’s my shot at improving on George Orwell’s 6 rules for writing to make them less totalitarian: